Taylor seriesb. Write the power series using summation notation.f... | Study Prep in Pearson+

 Taylor Series Expansion

 A Taylor series represents a function as an infinite sum of terms calculated from the derivatives of the function at a single point.
-For a function f(x) centered at a point a, it is expressed as f(x) = Σ (f⁽ⁿ⁾(a)/n!) (x - a)ⁿ, where n! is factorial and f⁽ⁿ⁾(a) is the nth derivative at a.
+For a function f(x) centered at a point a, the series is given by f(x) = Σ (f⁽ⁿ⁾(a)/n!) (x - a)ⁿ, where n! is factorial and f⁽ⁿ⁾(a) is the nth derivative at a.

 Recommended video: